jakes44/skagit-met/README.md

 From there run, `jupyter-lab` in your base environment, and you should see the `skagit-met` kernel as an option

+## Alternate option
+Thanks to Scott, this works really well with [pixi](https://pixi.sh/latest/), an alternate to conda environments that uses a project rather than environment paradigm.
+Pixi helps isolate and run entire projects through the use of configuration and lock files to manage dependencies all in one, but backed by the conda-forge repos and pypi.

+To use pixi, install it on your machine, clone this repo, then run `pixi install` in the root of the repo.
+You may get an error big and long that mentions 'clang' or something like that.
+If that's the case run `export CFLAGS="-Wno-incompatible-function-pointer-types -Wno-implicit-function-declaration"` and try again.
+This is pre-run as a part of the setup script for the conda environment.

+To play around with the jupyter notebooks, just run `pixi run nb`, and a local instance of jupyter will be launched for you with all the necessary packages and dependencies.
+It's quite magic.

 ### Assumptions:
 1. I assume you have conda, and all its dependencies installed, and a base conda environment going
 2. I assume you are using bash, but if you're using zsh or another shell, this will run better if you modify setup.sh to use the environment on line 7 of setup.sh